Grant Program FAQ

 CAN I FAX, MAIL OR EMAIL MY APPLICATION?

 We only accept applications through the online grant platform.
 If you experience any challenges or barriers with creating an account or applying online, please reach out for support.
-You can contact grants@calgaryartsdevelopment.com or 403.476.2031 to ask questions or discuss available accommodations or alternative ways of applying, as outlined in our Accommodation & Accessibility Policy.
+You can contact grants@calgaryartsdevelopment.com or 403.476.2031 to ask questions or discuss available accommodations or alternative ways of applying, as outlined in our Application Support & Accessibility Policy.

 Please note, you must apply to grant programs using the correct account.
 For example, if you are applying for an individual artist grant, please login and apply using your individual artist account.
 If you are applying on behalf of an artist collective, please submit through your collective’s shared account.
 If you are applying on behalf of an arts organization to one of our organizational grant programs, please use your organization’s account.